DevOpsProjectOrganization/DevopsFrontend/README.md

-A simlpe frontend using Angular working with two microservices
+A simlpe frontend using Angular giworking with two microservices